simulationcraft/simc/CONTRIBUTING.md

 # Join the Team

-If you are interested in joining the team, contact us on Discord or send an email to natehieter@gmail.com with your contact info.
+If you are interested in joining the team, contact us on Discord.
 We look forward to working with you!

 Discord: [SimCMinMax](https://discord.gg/tFR2uvK) (#simulationcraft)